-following table presents the details of accounts payable and accrued liabilities.

-2023 \$'000 2022 \$'000
+\$'000 \$'000

-Audit fees 526 114
+Audit fees 305 526

-Dividend refunded by Registrar - due to shareholders 3,339 3,075
+Dividend refunded by Registrar - due to shareholders 3,735 3,339

-Sundry payables 219 239
+Sundry payables 159 219

-4,084 3,428
+4,199 4,084

-9 Impairment
+Impairment

-2023 \$'000 2022 \$'000
+2024 \$'000 2023 \$'000

-Impairment loss (573,566) (562,448)

 Management conducted an impairment assessment of the Company's 39% shareholding investment in the PPGPL group as at the date of the statement of financial position.
 The following impairment triggers were noted in the current year: The Company's market capitalisation is lower than the investment's carrying amount and separate impairment triggers at the joint venture level.
+Notwithstanding the identified risks within the assumptions, management is of the view that robust upside potential remains for key inputs.